sabay-digital/app.ios.sdk.mysabay.com.public/README.md

 Configuration

-MSMySabaySDK has default configuration width dark theme and sandbox url.
+MSMySabaySDK has default configuration with dark theme and sandbox url.

 ```swift
 var configure = MSConfigure()